AttackOnJasper/University-notes/notes/aws/aws.md

 ## AWS Config
 * used to audit and monitor configuration changes
 * continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations
+* can notify the changes to the state of AWS environment

 ## AWS Data Pipeline